McShelby/hugo-theme-relearn/exampleSite/content/cont/menushortcuts.en.md

 ## Configuration for Multilingual mode {#i18n}

 When using a multilingual website, you can set different menus for each language.
-In the `config.toml` file, prefix your menu configuration by `Languages.<language-id>`.
+In the `hugo.toml` file, prefix your menu configuration by `Languages.<language-id>`.

 Example from the current website: